This help page offers specific instructions on how to use the Dealio Toolbar

 A

-Occasionally users report to us that Windows keeps telling them it's trying to install the toolbar or Search Settings, or asking for media to be inserted so the installation can continue.
-We have been unable to reproduce this problem in our labs, but we think this may be caused by rebooting your computer during the installation, or possibly your antivirus program quarantining part of the toolbar during installation, leaving the installation in a semi-completed state.
-If you are experiencing this, you can download the
+Occasionally users report to us that Windows keeps telling them it's trying to install the extension or Search Settings, or asking for media to be inserted so the installation can continue.
+We have been unable to reproduce this problem in our labs, but we think this may be caused by rebooting your computer during the installation, or possibly your antivirus program quarantining part of the extension during installation, leaving the installation in a semi-completed state.
+If you are experiencing this, you can download the Windows Installer CleanUp Utility from Microsoft and use it to remove the program (extension, Search Settings, etc.) that it is still trying to install.

 Q